PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 #### Generation of Synthetic Datasets
-To perform Self-Ranking, it is needed to generate a Synthetic Dataset Run using the script `generate_synthetic_dataset.py` This script is similar to `generate_code_snippets.py`, it is used to generate a Synthetic Dataset Run.
+To perform Self-Ranking, it is needed to generate a Synthetic Dataset Run using the script `generate_synthetic_dataset.py` This script is similar to `generate_code_snippets.py`.
-Inside the `notebooks` folder, there are the notebooks `create_xss_synth_dataset_command.ipynb` and `create_sqli_synth_dataset_command.ipynb` that you can use to build the correct command to be used respectively for XSS Detection and SQLi Detection, playing easily with all the possible parameters.
+Inside the `notebooks` folder, there are the notebooks `create_xss_synth_dataset_command.ipynb` and `create_sqli_synth_dataset_command.ipynb` that you can use to build the correct commands to be used respectively for XSS Detection and SQLi Detection, playing easily with all the possible parameters.
 Here there is an example of usage of this script.
 ```
 python src/generate_synthetic_dataset.py --model_name gpt-3.5-turbo-0125 --temperature 1.0
 --task data/tasks/detect_xss_simple_prompt.txt